brunsviga13rk/thesis/src/webapp.typ

 run in a web based environment which enables all kinds of devices such as desktop computes, laptops and mobile devices to use their built-in capabilities to access the application through web browsers.
+Content of this chapter is focused on the technical description rather than the design.
+Coverage of the user interface design process and development are not considered to be in scope of this project.

 == Overall goals